chrisdone/website/posts/less-than-estimation.markdown

 ## Mechanics

-A method of estimation I've used successfully on a bunch of projects goes like this.
+A method of estimation I've used successfully on a bunch of projects over the years goes like this.
 Estimations are one of four choices:

 * `<hour`